|Dates / Deadlines:|

 Back to top

-Applicants withdrawing from the program after this date will also be held accountable for any funds obligated to overseas vendors and agents on the applicant’s behalf.
-This provision is in effect even if the applicant has not submitted the $200 deposit or additional payments, and if the applicant is applying for financial aid.
+WITHDRAWAL FROM THE SEMINAR: Applicants withdrawing from the program less than sixty (60) days before the seminar departure will not be refunded the $100 NIU program deposit and will also be held accountable for any funds obligated to by IBS to overseas vendors and agents on the applicant's behalf.
+This provision is in effect even if the applicant has not submitted the $100 deposit or additional payments, and if the applicant is applying for financial aid.

-If the applicant must withdraw after June 6, 2014 for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:
+If the applicant must withdraw from the seminar less than sixty (60) days before the seminar departure date for medical reasons, funds obligated on their behalf to overseas vendors can only be refunded if:

 1) The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and

 2) NIU is able to obtain refunds from overseas vendors and agents.

 CANCELLATION OF THE SEMINAR: The Study Abroad Office and International Business Seminars reserve the right to cancel this seminar if the minimum required enrollment is not attained.
 If, prior to the commencement of the seminar, a U.S. State Department Travel Warning is issued for any of the countries to be visited, all applicants will be notified promptly of the warning and the possibility of cancellation of the seminar.
 If, during the course of the seminar, a U.S. State Department Travel Warning is issued for the country the group is currently in, students will be promptly notified of the warning and the advisability of canceling the seminar.